isomerpages/imh-predict/_i-stair/ISTAIR Procedures/iSTAIR Screening.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Questionnaire and Interview</div>
-<div class="isomer-card-description">This screening will involve gathering information mainly on your childhood events and mental health states to confirm your eligibility based the study’s inclusion and exclusion criteria.</div>
+<div class="isomer-card-description">This screening will involve gathering information mainly on your childhood events and mental health states to confirm your eligibility based on the study’s inclusion and exclusion criteria.</div>
 </div>
 </div>
 </div>